elmasse/elmasse.io/_posts/2015-02-19-using-jwt-with-extjs.md

 Point your browser to [http://localhost:3000/](http://localhost:3000/) and login using **hello** as username and **world** as password.
 Then refresh the page and you should not be prompted to enter your user again.

+## Code
+All the code is available on [ext-jwt-test](https://github.com/elmasse/ext-jwt-test) github repository.